-Adopted: October 28, 1977; Revised: January 1, 2014; Revised: April 16, 2020; Revised: May 27,
+Adopted: October 28, 1977; Revised: January 1, 2014; Revised: April 16, 2020; Revised: May 27, 2021

-- 1. Institutions may exempt up to 15% of first-time, full-time undergraduates to admit students with special talents, minorities and others who demonstrate special needs; and - 2.
-Non-traditional students (those who do not enter college for a period of at least three years from the date of high school graduation or from the date when they would have graduated from high school); and - 3.
-Summer only students; and - 4.
-Part-time students taking seven or fewer college-level semester credits. - 5.
-Students who do not meet the Math and Writing proficiency requirements in Section II parts (B) and (C), provided the campus establishes procedures to i) provide these students access to additional math and writing supports, ii) advise them to enroll immediately in math and writing coursework and, iii) encourage them to complete math and writing coursework in their first 30 credits.
+4 New section 1.
+Institutions may exempt up to 15% of first-time, full-time undergraduates to admit students with E(5) special talents, minorities and others who demonstrate special needs; and 2.
+Non-traditional students (those who do not enter college for a period of at least three years from describes campus school); and expectations 3.
+Summer only students; and 4.
+Part-time students taking seven or fewer college-level semester credits. if admitting 5. students who and (C), provided the campus establishes procedures to i) provide these students access to do not meet additional math and writing supports, ii) advise them to enroll immediately in math and writing Math or coursework and, iii) encourage them to complete math and writing coursework in their first 30 credits.
+Writing proficiency Institutions must establish procedures for the admission of applicants who do not meet the minimum transfer high school graduation